plblum/jivs/README.md

 `Enter a value between {Minimum} and {Maximum}.`

 When the value is a number, date or boolean, those must be localized.
-Jivs already does this within its <a href="#datatypeformatter">DataTypeFormatter classes</a>.
+Jivs already does this within its [DataTypeFormatter classes](#datatypeformatters).

 The supplied classes use [JavaScript's own Intl class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) to handle dates, times, and numbers.
 It uses [toLocaleLowerCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleLowerCase) and [toLocaleUpperCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleUpperCase) for those situations.
 These classes are adequate but you may prefer using a richer third party library.